 A new approach to community singing targeted at areas of deprivation.
 Members perform regularly in public spaces including Cathedral Square and BBC Radio Cambridgeshire.
-Singing has helped participants improve their self-esteem and confidence and overall wellbeing as well as their musical skills.
+Singing has helped participants improve their self-esteem, confidence and overall wellbeing, as well as their musical skills.

 Unlock the Box

-Our award-winning community cohesion project, bringing together members of different ethnic groups to work together to create boxes to showcase their culture, history and language.
+Our award-winning community cohesion project brings together members of different ethnic groups to work together to create boxes to showcase their culture, history and language.
 As well as improving understanding of and respect for different cultures, this project helps develop research, IT, English language, writing and photography skills among its volunteers.

 Once a community has created its own box, they then go on to share their culture box with another community and support that community to create their own box, thus ensuring sustainability.
 An additional benefit is a continued desire for learning, leading to paid employment for some and volunteering and further education for others.
 This project allows itself to be replicated in different settings and contexts and the cultural boxes are now being used in schools, among wider community groups and by care practitioners to broaden their knowledge of specific cultures.

 This parent and toddler group are based in the community of Hampton in the community room at Serpentine Green Shopping Centre (in between Boots and Carphone Warehouse) meet up Mondays 10am – 12 noon and Thursdays between 2pm- 4pm.
 The group is run by Hampton Mums’ Volunteers and parents and toddlers enjoy a range of activities to help them connect with the children and the local community.